AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

    1. To configure WAF on an existing program, [edit your program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md) and on the **Security** tab uncheck or check the **WAF-DDOS** option at any time.

-1. Create a config pipeline in Cloud Manager, as described in [config pipeline article.](/help/operations/config-pipeline.md#managing-in-cloud-manager) The pipeline will reference a top level `config` folder with the `cdn.yaml` file placed somewhere below, as [described here](/help/operations/config-pipeline.md#folder-structure).
+1. Create a config pipeline in Cloud Manager, as described in [config pipeline article.](/help/operations/config-pipeline.md#managing-in-cloud-manager) The pipeline will reference a top level `config` folder with the `cdn.yaml` file placed somewhere below, see [Using Config Pipelines](/help/operations/config-pipeline.md#folder-structure).

 ## Traffic Filter Rules Syntax {#rules-syntax}